 Caregiving: How to Help With a Shower

-A shower helps the person you're caring for feel clean and fresh.
-It's also a good time to check the skin for sores or rashes.
+A shower can increase a person's sense of comfort and well-being.
+And it's also a good time to check their skin for sores or rashes.

-It's important to have handrails and a nonskid mat in the shower or tub.
+Handrails and a nonskid mat inside and outside the shower or tub can help prevent falls.
 A shower chair or a bench also is a good idea.
 You can find many styles of these devices.
 With a shower chair, the person can sit in either the shower or the tub while bathing.
 A bench sits on the edges of the bathtub.
-The person can sit on the bench and then swing his or her legs into the tub.
-The bench can help a person get into the tub as well as be used during the shower.
+The person can sit on the bench and then swing their legs into the tub.
+The bench can help a person get into the tub and can be used during the shower.

-- Give your loved one as much privacy as possible.
-If he or she is safe alone for a while and is able to bathe without help, shut the door or close a curtain and step out of the bathroom.
-But stay close in case he or she asks for help.
+Give the person as much privacy as possible.
+If the person is safe alone for a while and is able to bathe without help, shut the door or close a curtain and step out of the bathroom.
+But stay close in case they ask for help.

-- If the person you're caring for has dementia, he or she may not remember how to take a shower.
-Sometimes it helps to bring the person into the shower fully dressed.
-It can remind him or her of how to take a shower and the need to undress.
+If the person you're caring for has dementia, they may not remember how to take a shower.
 Some people are afraid of the water or don't like how it feels.
-If the person doesn't want to get under the water, don't force him or her.
-Encourage the person to have a sink bath instead.
+A removable hand-held showerhead with a long hose may help the person feel more comfortable and in control of where the water is directed.
+If the person doesn't want to get under the water, don't force them.
+Encourage them to have a sink bath instead.

 - Washcloths or bath sponges.